Q: What decision did the BSA make regarding girls’ involvement in the organization?

-Q: When will packs hear back from Northern Star Council of approval to be an early adopter pack?
+Q: When did packs hear back from Northern Star Council of approval to be an early adopter pack?

-Applications are due to the NSC office by February 15, and district leadership will notify packs of approval by March 1.
+Applications were due to the NSC office by February 15, and district leadership notified packs of approval by March 1.

 Q: Are there packs who are welcoming girls who we could contact for information or a visit?